Asturians: Americas

-Asturians were involved in the development of the New World and their descendants in present-day Latin America, esp. in Argentina and Uruguay; and other countries where Asturians moved to during the rule of the Spanish Empire.
+Asturians were involved in the development of the New World and their descendants in present-day Latin America, especially in Argentina and Uruguay; and other countries where Asturians moved to during the rule of the Spanish Empire.
 The Industrial Revolution came to Asturias after 1830 with the discovery and systematic exploitation of coal and iron resources.
 At the same time, there was significant migration to the Americas (i.e. Mexico, Cuba and Puerto Rico); those who succeeded overseas often returned to their native land much wealthier.
 These entrepreneurs were known collectively as 'Indianos', for having visited and made their fortunes in the West Indies and beyond.
 The heritage of these wealthy families can still be seen in Asturias today: many large 'modernista' villas are dotted across the region, as well as cultural institutions such as free schools and public libraries.
 Asturian communities, social clubs, sporting teams, financial banks and amateur vocal groups are still found in Mexico and Argentina as well across South America.

 Tens of thousands of Asturians moved to the United States en masse, mainly to agricultural industries of Florida and California and the zinc smelters of West Virginia in the late 19th and early 20th centuries.
 They were also involved in working in industrial bases of Midwestern factory towns. (see Asturian-American).
 A characteristic of the Asturian wherever they go is their attachment to the land of their birth.
 This is reflected in the 82 Asturian Centers in America.
 Well-known people whose ancestors are Asturian, include Gloria Estefan, Eva Longoria, Vicente Fox, Lauren Jauregui, Miguel Díaz-Canel or Pimpinela.
-Martín de Argüelles was the first european who has born in the current United States.
+Martín de Argüelles was the first European who was born in the current United States.

 As of 2019, there are 103,655 Asturian living in the Americas.